jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-enrico-sangiuliano-max-watt’s.md

 description: TBC
 featuredImage: /img/enrico-sangiuliano.jpg
 ---
-_After last month’s ‘Monolith’ gig with [Victor Ruiz](https://www.facebook.com/victorruizofficial), we caught up with behemoth DJ/Producer [**Enrico Sangiuliano**](https://www.facebook.com/enricosangiuliano/) to discuss his tour and propulsive sound..._
+_After last month’s ‘Monolith’ gig with [Victor Ruiz](https://www.facebook.com/victorruizofficial), we caught up with behemoth DJ/Producer [**Enrico Sangiuliano**](https://www.facebook.com/enricosangiuliano/) for a recap on the tour and his propulsive career..._

 **RR:** Hey Enrico!
 It was good to see you in Australia again.
 How was the trip?